Prime Splitting and Common Index Divisors in Radical Extensions: The factorization of primes dividing when divides

 Thus

 \end{proof}

-It is useful to have some examples in order to parse Theorem \ref{Thm: SplittingAfterppower}.
-Though we could just apply Theorem \ref{Thm: SplittingAfterppower} directly, the following example proceeds in the spirit of the proof of the theorem.
+It is useful to have some examples in order to parse Theorem \ref{Thm: Main} case \ref{MainIII}.
+Though we could just apply the result directly, the following examples proceed in the spirit of the proof.